deathblade666/Archlive/README.md

     - systemd-resolved
     - systemd-homed
       - home dir encryption with LUKS
-2. Custom easily modify installed packages
+2. easily add your desired packages!
     - modify the pklist.txt to suite your needs
     - can include comments denoted by ``#`` for organization
 3. compositor selection menu